Braun logo evolution

-This reversed option (below) came about in 1939.
+This revised option of the Braun logo (below) came about in 1939.

 “Wolfgang Schmittel joined the Braun design department as a freelancer in August of 1952.
 Upon his arrival, he revised the Braun logo and also gave it a reduced, constructively comprehensible form.”